 Wiki Japan explains the Usutaa Sauce (ウスターソース) as a Japanese arrangement of the British Worcestershire Sauce invented sometime after WW2.
 It is quite different from the original where it does not include the use of anchovies and is completely vegetarian.
 Only pureed fruits and vegetables, salt, sugar and spices (and sometime starches) are used.
-I generally find it much less acidic and a tad more sweet.
+I generally find Japanese Usutaa Sauce much less acidic and a tad more sweet than actual Worcestershire.
 The variances were explained as such:

-Usutaa Sauce [ウスターソース]:しっかりした味でさらりとした辛口がとくちょうです: Strong flavor but watery in consistency. - I love using this on Kakiage Tempura but uses are not specific.
+Usutaa Sauce [ウスターソース]:しっかりした味でさらりとした辛口がとくちょうです: Strong flavor but watery in consistency. - I personally love using this on Kakiage Tempura but uses are not specific.
 A nice alternative when suffering Soy Sauce fatigue, especially with Westernized Yoshoku dishes.

-Chunou Sauce [中濃ソース]: ピリッとした味と甘くソフトな味の両方を持っています: Spicy as well as sweet but overall milder with a medium consistency. - I have never tried this.
-It is often used for cooking or basic table use.
-I hear it is sometimes used in Japanese Curry as a flavor enhancer in certain cooking (often Japanese Curry for one).
+Chunou Sauce [中濃ソース]: ピリッとした味と甘くソフトな味の両方を持っています: Spicy as well as sweet but overall milder with a medium consistency. - General table use and is sometimes used as a flavor enhancer in certain cooking (often Japanese Curry for one).

 Tonkatsu Sauce [濃厚(とんかつ)ソース]: フルーティでトロリとして甘くソフトな風味を持ちます: A lot more fruity flavored, thicker and sweeter. - One of the many self explanatory "Designer Sauces."
 I have a bottle of the Bull-Dog brand in my fridge at all times.

-Yakisoba Sauce [焼きそばソース]: 日本人好みに、より旨味を強くしたソースです: Has a stronger Umami flavor for Japanese tastes.. - A bit vague but even yet thicker and sweeter than Tonkatsu Sauce.
+Yakisoba Sauce [焼きそばソース]: 日本人好みに、より旨味を強くしたソースです: Has a stronger Umami flavor for Japanese tastes.. - The explanation a bit vague but even yet thicker and sweeter than Tonkatsu Sauce.
 A small thing I noticed is that the sauce packets included in Instant Yakisoba tend to be much sweeter than the bottled stuff which is intended to be grilled with sweet vegetables.

-Okonomiyaki Sauce [お好みソース]: トロリとしており、すっぱさと、しょっぱさがおさえられています: Quite thick, not so acidic or salty. - Obviously designed for Okonomiyaki, I find it fairly sweet but well suited for its application where Tonkatsu Sauce is a bit too acidic.
+Okonomiyaki Sauce [お好みソース]: トロリとしており、すっぱさと、しょっぱさがおさえられています: Quite thick, not so acidic or salty. - Obviously designed for Okonomiyaki, I find it fairly sweet but well suited for its application where Tonkatsu Sauce would be a bit too acidic for the use.

-Takoyaki Sauce [たこ焼ソース]: 甘くトロリとした風味のソースです: Sweet and thick. - This is probably the sweetest of all (not to mention most designed specific?).
-Still I find it extremely close to Okonomiyaki Sauce.
+Takoyaki Sauce [たこ焼ソース]: 甘くトロリとした風味のソースです: Sweet and thick. - Probably the sweetest of all but I personally find it extremely close and hard to distinguish from Okonomiyaki Sauce.

 Flavors will slightly differ from one sauce manufacturer to another like anything else but my friend A.S. also mentioned that preferences vary from Kantou vs. Kansai (Eastern vs. Western) parts of Japan so all this should only be taken as a point of reference.